ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/to-ruby-from-perl/index.md

 ---
 layout: page
-title: To Ruby From Perl
+title: "To Ruby From Perl"
+lang: en
 ---

 Perl is awesome.
 Perl’s docs are awesome.
 The Perl community is …